Ortus-Solutions/commandbox/readme.txt

 ********************************************************************************
 COMMANDBOX LICENSE
 ********************************************************************************
-CommandBox is open source and bound to the GNU GENERAL PUBLIC LICENSE v3 Copyright (C) TradeMark (TD) <since 2014> <Ortus Solutions, Corp>
+CommandBox is open source and bound to the LGPL v3
+GNU LESSER GENERAL PUBLIC LICENSE
+Copyright (C) TradeMark (TD) <since 2014> <Ortus Solutions, Corp>

 This program is free software: you can redistribute it and/or modify